 Hausman says, “There’s a threshold of stress.
 It’s going to come out eventually if you don’t take care of it.
-For me it came out real early.
-I was a boy, I was not equipped for getting used up in the war machine.”
+For me, it came out real early.
+I was a boy; I was not equipped for getting used up in the war machine.”

 Rose says PTSD tends to be suppressed among active duty military because they’re in a protective environment around people with similar experiences.
-But once separated from the military it becomes a different matter.
+But once separated from the military, it becomes a different matter.

-“They feel isolated and the symptoms will probably intensify,” he says.
+“They feel isolated, and the symptoms will probably intensify,” he says.
 “It’s usually a couple years after discharge people reach a point where they just can’t cope with it anymore and something’s going to happen—they’re going to get in trouble or they’re going to ask for help, and that’s when we see them.”

 That’s how it was for Hausman, who concealed the extent of his problems from family and friends and tried coping alone.

-“I didn’t want to burden them with that, My friends, they thought it was just old Jake because I’m a partier, I’m gregarious, so they enjoyed it.
+“I didn’t want to burden them with that…My friends, they thought it was just old Jake because I’m a partier, I’m gregarious, so they enjoyed it.
 But they didn’t see the dark side of it.
-They didn’t understand the mega depression and anxiety.
-When I was drunk I could shield it.
+They didn’t understand the mega-depression and anxiety.
+When I was drunk, I could shield it.

-“But there’s usually one of two people in your life that know you.
+“But there’s usually one or two people in your life that know you.
 Robert Engel is probably my best friend to this today.
 He was in my unit.
-He lives in Kansas City (Mo.).He recognizes when I’m down, I recognize when he’s down.
+He lives in Kansas City, Mo.
+He recognizes when I’m down; I recognize when he’s down.
 We kind of pick each other up.
-He’s seen me at my lowest point but he accepts me for who I am and I accept him for who he is and we sincerely care about each other.”
+He’s seen me at my lowest point but he accepts me for who I am, and I accept him for who he is, and we sincerely care about each other.”

 Most importantly, he sought help from the Veterans Administration.
 He and a fellow vet in Lincoln, Mike Krause, talked straight about what he needed to do.
-Like any vet seeking services Hausman underwent screenings.
+Like any vet seeking services, Hausman underwent screenings.
 He had all the classic symptoms of PTSD.

+The intake process works the same for all vets.
 Bojanski says, “We sit down with each of them individually and decide what level of care they need.”
-In the case of Hausman, she says, “He came to the VA and we started to treat him and then when he started to take medication he stopped drinking and it was like an eye opening experience to him that, Oh my God, I’ve been suffering all this time.
-He started to go to groups, he talked to other people and realized, Wow, I’m not the only one suffering.
+In the case of Hausman, she says, “He came to the VA, and we started to treat him.
+Then when he started to take medication, he stopped drinking, and it was like an eye-opening experience to him that, ‘Oh my God, I’ve been suffering all this time.’
+He started to go to groups, he talked to other people and realized, ‘Wow, I’m not the only one suffering.’
 Other people he knew from his unit were going.”

 Rose says the medications commonly prescribed for PTSD are “a mixed bag” in terms of effectiveness.
-He emphasizes “there is no medication that cures these symptoms, but we have got things that can help people lead better lives, including anti-depressants and anti-psychotics.”
-To supplement the meds he says “we try to steer people to cognitive therapy counseling.”
+He emphasizes, “There is no medication that cures these symptoms, but we have got things that can help people lead better lives, including anti-depressants and anti-psychotics.”
+To supplement the meds, he says, “We try to steer people to cognitive-therapy counseling.”

 A holistic mind-body-spirit approach has worked for Hausman.

 “That’s why exercise is important, counseling is important, and you have to supplement it with medication,” he says.
-“It’s not just a one trick pony, you can’t just throw some meds at someone and expect them to get better, you have to do all those things.”
+“It’s not just a one trick pony.
+You can’t just throw some meds at someone and expect them to get better, you have to do all those things.”

 Rose salutes Hausman and anyone who embraces recovery.
-“It’s a fairly lengthy process and it involves commitment.
+“It’s a fairly lengthy process, and it involves commitment.
 It’s not a passive act.
-Jake’s a testament to people that if you really want to get through it you can.”
+Jake’s a testament to people that, if you really want to get through it you can.”